 Today we will speak on such terms as:

 So let’s start!

 Earlier, when a developer crafted another WP theme, they had to copy and paste the same functionality in every new template they made.
-Frameworks allowed the developers get rid of the necessity to copy the same code again and again, instead, they started to use the ready code library with all the functionality already available.
+Frameworks allowed the developers to get rid of the necessity to copy the same code, again and again, instead, they started to use the ready code library with all the functionality already available.